CondeNast/Responsive-Design-Best-Practices/README.md

 ### First, what is responsive design?

 Being responsive allows you to use the same code to serve different platforms and devices, which reduces the amount of requests made to fetch resources.
-A mobile-first approach is trending heavily now, which forces you to approach the development and design of a website from a broader perspective than a traditional desktop site.
+A mobile-first approach is trending heavily now, which forces you to approach the development and design of a website from the smallest to largest view, giving you a broader perspective than a traditional desktop site.

 ### So how do we do this?